ArabGScom/AGS-Anti-DDoS-FiveM/README.md

 # How it works ?
 It's a complex protection, that isn't easy to explain here, however,</br>
-The AGS Team will replace your IP address with the IP address of the Safe AGS Network.</br>
+AGS Service will replace your IP address with the IP address of the Safe AGS Network.</br>
 For Example:</br>
 USERS < ==== > Safe AGS Servers < ==== > Your Server